 One important factor you should consider when deciding whether to use the Madrid Protocol is the nature of the mark itself.
 We’ll cover other factors (particularly the goods and services specifications) in later posts.

 Like most attorneys, the main reason we recommend Madrid to clients is because it can make the process of filing overseas cheaper and less complex.
 We tell them the process is centralized through to examination.
 After that, it involves country by country examination.
 However, the process only remains centralized as long as no objections are raised.

-What are suitable marks for Madrid?
+What are suitable marks for the Madrid Protocol?

 • Highly distinctive words or logos

 • Marks which you know (from searching) are unlikely to attract citations or oppositions